tehwalris/forest/doc/codemod-purposes.md

   - The scripts in this repository modify the way that functions from a specific library are imported and called, in order for the final program to be efficiently processed by a build system.
 The repository did not contain sufficient examples to understand the scripts without knowledge of this specific module loading system.
 - `rm-debugger`
   - `rm-debugger`
-    - removes a specific statement
+    - remove a specific statement
+    - this script is unrealistically simple
 - `AMD Transformer` (ignore)
   - The scripts in this repository modify a codebase to use the AMD module system.
 We were not familiar enough with the AMD module system to work with these scripts.
 - `preact-codemod`